INGInious/plugin-idea-project-generator/README.md

 ```

 ## Configuration
-To generate an archive, the plugin needs to know the different paths to the directories where are located the files of the project.
+To generate an archive, the plugin needs to know the different paths to the directories where the files needed for the project are located.

 4 paths are needed :